Konica-Minolta European Leadership Conference

 click for larger version

 For this two-day event promoting the new products and business strategies of the Konica-Minolta brand, event organizers VION and their A/V partner SATIS & FY were looking to create a spectacular and very networked interactive lighting system spanning the width of the very large venue.
 VVVV was the ideal tool for this demanding task.
-Thus, Satis&Fy chose us as partner for a joint project.
+Thus, Satis&Fy chose MESO as partner for a joint project.
+Read on here at MESO.DESIGN

 In between shows by Jamiroquai and Bob Dylan, the Berlin Arena played the rather impressive host to a total of 3000 international visitors.
 The meso part in the all-day events consisted of controlling the center stage projection, tens of thousands of LEDs, forty-two plasma screens and a dozen more projections in the rear of the hall.
 Thanks to vvvv's multi-head capability, these 56 individual video feeds were being generated in real time by only 14 quite regular computers, keeping the whole setup very affordable.